-The University strives to create a positive, safe, and healthy environment for all of its students.
-Students are responsible for understanding and support of University policy and are expected to uphold and abide by the community standards established by the University of Wisconsin-Milwaukee and the UW-System.
+The University strives to create a positive, safe and health environment for all of its students.
+These expectations begin when a student first enrolls at a UW-System school and continue throughout their academic career.
+These policies are found in the UW-System Administrative Code which applies to all UW-System campuses and students.
+Students are responsible for understanding and supporting University policies and are expected to uphold and abide by the community standards established by the University of Wisconsin-Milwaukee and the UW System.